Experts Who Lead by Connecting

 St. Lawrence University

 Glenn started as a camper at Pathfinder in 1960, serving as a staff member and headman in the '70s, a parent through the '90s and 2000s, and a perennial volunteer supporter before joining in ownership in 1999.

-Sladds hails from Rochester, NY.
+Sladds started as a Cree at Pathfinder, a third generation camper and staff man in the 1970s and '80s.
+He joined Glenn in buying Pathfinder after many years as a staff man, volunteer, parent and alumni organizer.
+He hails from Rochester, NY.
 Sons Jack and Quin are longtime campers, now staff men.
 Sladds spends six months in residence at Pathfinder and the winter months working from Rochester.
-He is Camp's full-time Director.
+He is the Camp's full-time Director.

-Certifications: Wilderness First Responder (WFR), Level II Instructor in Ropes Course leadership through CUI/ACCT, and ORCA Moving Water I-II.
+Certifications: Wilderness First Responder (WFR), Level II Instructor in Ropes Course leadership through CUI/ACCT, and ORCKA Moving Water I-II.
 Sladds attended Allendale School, Phillips Exeter Academy ('77), and Connecticut College ('81).
 He worked for 13 years on the staff, and was curator of education, at the International Museum of Photography and Film, George Eastman Museum.